 - The milk bleb is gone, and swelling has settled

 If the area feels calm, the blockage likely cleared.
-You should also watch for renewed pain, warmth, or swelling, which can signal the duct isn’t fully open yet.
+Watch for renewed pain, warmth, or swelling, which can signal the duct has not fully opened yet.

 When Should You Call a Doctor?

-Call your doctor if a clogged duct isn’t improving or if symptoms are getting worse.
-If you still have a hard lump, localized pain, or swelling after 24 hours, a healthcare professional should assess you.
+Call your doctor if a clogged duct does not improve or symptoms get worse.
+If you still have a hard lump, localized pain, or swelling after 24 to 48 hours, a healthcare professional should assess you.

 Frequently Asked Questions